-A Chief Engineer is one of the most important crew required for a yacht, responsible for all engineering operations onboard and is the senior advisor to the Captain on all matters related to the condition and serviceability of the vessel.
-This can include the operation, maintenance and repair of all mechanical, electrical, electronic, hydraulic, pneumatic and structural systems found onboard a motor yacht.
-A Chief Engineer also plays an essential role in ensuring the vessel passes any relevant flag state, port state or P&I club surveys and inspections.
+A Chief Engineer is one of the most vital crew members on a yacht, responsible for overseeing all engineering operations onboard.
+Serving as the senior advisor to the Captain on matters related to the vessel’s condition and serviceability, the Chief Engineer manages the operation, maintenance, and repair of all mechanical, electrical, electronic, hydraulic, pneumatic, and structural systems on a motor yacht.
+Additionally, they play a key role in ensuring the vessel complies with inspections and surveys conducted by flag states, port authorities, or P&I clubs.
+For those pursuing maritime career & jobs, the role of Chief Engineer represents a challenging yet rewarding path, combining technical expertise with leadership and regulatory responsibility.

 Read on for the essential qualifications and requirements to fulfil this superyacht crew role.